bobbyiliev/101-linux-commands-ebook/ebook/en/content/024-the-man-command.md

 # The `man` command

 The `man` command is used to display the manual of any command that we can run on the terminal.
-It provicdes information like: DESCRIPTION, OPTIONS, AUTHORS and more.
+It provides information like: DESCRIPTION, OPTIONS, AUTHORS and more.

 ### Examples: